 It is almost dinner time here in #Romania and I am currently drooling over this photo I took almost a week ago on #Ios in #Greece.
 Yes, that is horiatiki and some tzatiki on the side. . . . . . #greekcuisine #foodaroundtheworld #travelfood #traveladdict #travelblog #looknwalk #travelblogger #yummy #healthyeating #delicious #delish #yummy

 Time to check in and settle in your room.
 Maybe relax a bit.
 Chances are you’d be hungry so ask your host whether they can prepare something or where you could eat a meal.
-Food on Ios and there’s something for every taste bud.
+Food on Ios is amazing and there’s something for every taste bud.
 I do strongly recommend the local fare.